queelius/AlgoTree/SPEC.md

 - <node_key> is the key of the node.
 - <parent_node_key> is the key of the parent node.
 - <child_node_key> is the key of a child node.
+- If a node has no parent key specified, it is assumed to be the root node.
+- If a node has no children key specified, it is assumed to be a leaf node.
+- There is, however, only one root node, which either may be specified
 - Additional key-value pairs can be added to each node to store arbitrary data.
 - The JSON data can have additional key-value pairs for meta-data, such as the name of the tree.
 - You can also create the tree structure using the `DictTree` class directly, e.g.,